Turkey presidential election will go to runoff as Erdogan performs better than expected

 He said he would respect the nation’s decision.

+Kilicdaroglu sounded hopeful, tweeting around the time the runoff was announced: “Don’t lose hope....
+We will get up and win this election together.”

-“We will absolutely win the second round ... and bring democracy” said Kilicdaroglu, 74, maintaining that Erdogan had lost the trust of a nation now demanding change.
-Kilicdaroglu and his party have lost all previous presidential and parliamentary elections since he took leadership in 2010 but increased their votes this time.
+Kilicdaroglu, 74, and his party have lost all previous presidential and parliamentary elections since he took leadership in 2010 but increased their votes this time.

 Right-wing candidate Ogan has not said whom he would endorse if the elections go to a second round.
 He is believed to have received support from nationalist electors wanting change after two decades under Erdogan but unconvinced by the Kilicdaroglu-led six party alliance's ability to govern.